 The College continues to be well placed within the local community and within the region and is part of a number of key strategic groups which provide opportunities to share information and work with local and regional partners.
-The College will continue to extend this partnership work whilst focussing on supporting the economic recovery from COVID-19 by responding to national, regional and local priorities, for example, through alignment to the London Recovery Plan.
+The College will continue to extend this partnership work whilst focussing on supporting economic recovery by responding to national, regional and local priorities, for example, through alignment to the London Recovery Plan.
 This will include up-skilling and re-skilling the unemployed, implementing strategies to tackle youth unemployment, addressing skills gaps and by re-positioning parts of our curriculum offer to provide appropriate training and education in the priority and growth sectors (digital, green skills, health & care and the creative and cultural sectors).

-Other priorities for 2022-23 and beyond include:
+Other priorities for 2023-24 and beyond include:

-- To continue to provide a responsive and flexible curriculum offer which meets the diverse needs of the communities we serve - To clearly meet the skills needs of employers in our community and to prepare west London residents to be able to take advantage of the employment opportunities available. - To implement the recommendations set out in the FE Skills for Jobs White Paper (January 2021). - To respond to the Mayoral skills priorities, such as the introduction of essential digital skills as a core skill alongside English and maths. - Delivery of a distinct adult offer which is flexible and which focuses on the higher levels (3-5) as well as our level 2 and below offer which meets employer needs. - Growth of a distinct provision for 16-18 year olds based around programmes of study. - Curriculum reform including the roll out of T Levels and building the College's capacity and capability to deliver substantive work placements for level 2 and 3 students. - Continued close working with a range of Employer Advisory Board partners to advise on curriculum development, course design and relevance. - Development of JCP and DWP partnerships to extend delivery of provision that supports the national economic recovery agenda, such as the Youth Hub, the Skills Response Fund and Sector-based Work Academy Programmes (SWAPs) - · Continued HE/FE collaboration in West London focussing on the four key works sectors of: - o Health & Care - Green skills - o Creative and cultural sector - Digital skills - Collaborative working through the three West London Skills Academies and via the Strategic Development Fund focussing on Green skills. - Collaborative working on GLA Good Work for All bids to secure project funding for delivery in support of London's Recovery. - To achieve a 'Good' or 'Outstanding' financial health grade and to attain or exceed financial benchmarks published by the FE Commissioner and ESFA.
+- To continue to provide a responsive and flexible curriculum offer which meets the diverse needs of the communities we serve and delivers on priorities set out in the London Local Skills Improvement Plan (LSIP). - To clearly meet the skills needs of employers in our community and to prepare west London residents to be able to take advantage of the employment opportunities available. - To implement the recommendations set out in the FE Skills for Jobs White Paper (January 2021). - To respond to the Mayoral skills priorities, such as the introduction of essential digital skills as a core skill alongside English and maths. - Delivery of a distinct adult offer which is flexible and which focuses on the higher levels (3-5) as well as our level 2 and below offer which meets employer needs. - Growth of a distinct provision for 16-18 year olds based around programmes of study. - Curriculum reform including the roll out of T Levels and building the College's capacity and capability to deliver substantive work placements for level 2 and 3 students. - Continued close working with a range of Employer Advisory Board partners to advise on curriculum development, course design and relevance. - Development of JCP and DWP partnerships to extend delivery of provision that supports the national economic recovery agenda, such as the Youth Hub, the Skills Response Fund and Sector-based Work Academy Programmes (SWAPs) - Continued HE/FE collaboration in West London focussing on the four key works sectors of: - o Health & Care - Green skills - o Creative and cultural sector - Digital skills - To achieve a 'Good' or 'Outstanding' financial health grade and to attain or exceed financial benchmarks published by the FE Commissioner and ESFA.